All Quiet in Your Home Front

 Tapestries and curtains are actually very good tools at reducing sound.
 And if you want, you can even go to a more industrial level and put foam wall coverings up, such as you might find in an actual recording studio.
 There is also sound proofing paint that can be applied.
 However, this paint tends to leave a heavy finish on the walls and has challenges when you are trying to tint it to any shade that isn’t a light pastel.

 There are varying opinions as to whether this paint actually sound proofs.
 It may absorb sound somewhat.
 But you may need to apply layers, and considering the finished product is heavy and raised, it may not produce the desired visual appeal you are looking for.
 But it is an option, none the less.
+And obviously painting your walls is still aesthetically appealing, regardless of any proof of sound barrier.
+Any local painter will confirm that for you!

 When it comes to your windows, often black out curtains can pull double duty by blocking out light and sound.
 They may be a more attractive option, rather than hanging blankets over the windows.
 Plus blankets may heat up the room, as they absorb the heat of the day.